 Huge development projects that will encourage a mass growth in employment such as factories, business parks and/or hospitals is a pretty good indication of potential local growth.
 Employment opportunities can attract hundreds, if not thousands of people from other areas.
 Those people will need places to live, or rent.
 A local population growth can also have a significant impact on future developments i.e the more people in a town, the more commodities a town will need.

-If an area has plans for major regeneration then it’s a good sign that the local authorities have funding to pump into the local area.
+If an area has plans for major regeneration (which is what happened to Stratford in preparation for the Olympics) then it’s a good sign that the local authorities have funding to pump into the local area.
 An area with a positive agenda like regeneration is a no-brainer for investment.
 Sweeping the grit off the streets and transforming into a more presentable area will entice people to move into those locations, and that’s when property will be in demand.

 3. Growing Student Areas

 A lot of areas in London have become extremely trendy for students, especially places like Clapham and Dulwich.
-A lot of students initially flocked to those areas because they were cheaper alternatives to the city.
-Due to the mass growth in student population, a lot of trendy bars and restaurants started to emerge.
+Many students initially flocked to those areas because they were cheaper alternatives to the city.
+Due to the mass growth in the student population, a lot of trendy bars and restaurants started to emerge.
 Once upon a time it was extremely affordable to buy in those areas- not anymore.

 4. Upcoming Surrounding Areas

 Look for areas that aren’t so popular, but have surrounding districts that are already popular and desirable.
 Eventually when those popular districts get overly popular and expensive, the demand for property will overlap into the surrounding locations.
 I just mentioned that Clapham and Dulwich have become increasingly popular, and that has had a direct impact on the surrounding district, Hackney- a once seen hell hole is now becoming a ‘hotspot’ thanks to its local brothers and sisters.